What hiking supplies do you need for a one day hike?

 It is very important to get your hiking attire right.
 Being unprepared for a day hike and wearing the wrong apparel can be a very unpleasant and unfortunate experience.
 For example, not wearing a hiking hat on a very sunny day may result in a severe sunburn so we’ll start there.

-This is the hat I bought and I love it.
+This is the brand hat I bought and I love it.
 You can see I even wear it on a normal beach boardwalk adventure day and it survived an old wooden roller coaster.
 I bought this hiking hat for outdoor adventures such as Death Valley where it was 123° F but have since used it on all of my sunny day hike adventures.
 Protecting the nose is the most important aspect for me and I have prevented many sunburns since I started sporting this stylish trail hat.
 OK, so I was embarrassed that I was buying this sun hat at first but am now a huge fan of it.

 The hat doesn’t end there, kiddo.
 Part of being an avid hiker is taking those brisk Winter hikes on a cold snowy day.
 And I have just the hat for that.
 I wore it on daily Winter city walks through Portland.